Measuring the Impact and Success of Your Content – A Guide

 Buzz vs Impact

 Before we get into the ways that you can measure the success of your content, it is worth looking at what success and impact actually mean.
-Content can be successful in two ways: buzz or content.
+Content can be successful in two ways: buzz or impact.
 Hugely successful content may even deliver on both friends.
 So, what’s the difference between the two?
 Let’s take a look:

 Creating a buzz around your brand may be your number one goal.
 There are often stories of content going viral and the impact this has with millions of views.
 Buzz is what can cause this viral effect.
 It is how many people your content reaches and how it increases brand awareness.